Grant County Ephrata Landfill 1

 2017: Pilot system installed to remove soil contamination

 In February 2018, 25 test pits were sampled in the area where contaminated soil was removed in 2012.
 The sampling found an area of arsenic-contaminated soil.
-The area was excavated to bedrock, and approximately 1,210 cubic yards of contaminated soil were removed.
+The area was excavated to bedrock, and about 1,210 cubic yards of contaminated soil were removed.
+The PLPs proposed additional investigation in 2018, and 81 new groundwater monitoring wells were installed in 2019.

 Next Steps